 In addition to talking with family and friends, you will need a team of doctors to help advise you.
-This team will include your gynecologist, a gynecologist oncologist, a radiation oncologist and a surgeon.
+This team will include your gynecologist, a gynecologist oncologist, and a radiation oncologist.
 A gynecologist oncologist specializes in women's reproductive cancers.
-A radiation oncologist specializes in using radiation to treat cancer.
-The surgeon surgically removes cancer or assists radiation oncologists with implanting radioactive materials.
-You and your care team will create your treatment plan, which will mostly be determined by the stage and the severity of the cancer.
+The gynecologist oncologist surgically removes cancer or helps radiation oncologists implant radioactive materials.
+A radiation oncologist uses radiation to treat cancer.
+You and your care team will create your treatment plan.
+Your plan will mostly be determined by the stage and severity of your cancer.
 It will also depend on your future plans for pregnancy.
-For women with early stage cervical cancer, surgery or radiation is typically combined with chemotherapy.
-For those with advanced cervical cancer or recurrent cervical cancer, women are typically treated with a combination of radiation therapy and chemotherapy.
-Sometimes women with advanced cervical cancer will only be given chemotherapy such as immunotherapy.
+Early stage cervical cancer is typically treated with surgery or radiation combined with chemotherapy.
+Advanced or recurrent cervical cancers are typically treated with a combination of radiation and chemotherapy.
+Sometimes, advanced cervical cancer patients will only receive chemotherapy.

 If I choose surgery, will I need radiation therapy or vice versa?

 Radiation therapy alone is not typically used to treat cervical cancer.
-If a patient's health prevents her from being a surgical or chemotherapy candidate, radiation may be used on its own.
-For patients with advanced cervical cancer, where disease has spread to other parts of the body, surgery may not be an option.
-For these advanced cancer patients, radiation therapy and chemotherapy are the two treatment options typically used.
+If your health prevents you from having surgery or chemotherapy, you may receive radiation on its own.
+For the most part, surgery is not an option for patients with advanced cervical cancer, where disease has spread to other parts of the body.

 How effective is modern radiation treatment of cervical cancer?

-With modern technology and recent advances in treatment software, physicians can deliver more of the radiation dose directly to the cervix and avoid the surrounding healthy tissue.
-Physicians use various imaging techniques to visualize the cervix and surrounding tissue in three dimensions so that the radiation dose can be tailored more precisely to the individual patient's unique needs.
-Improved brachytherapy devices help minimize the radiation dose that will be delivered near the bladder and rectum, reducing the risk of side effects and complications.
+Modern technology and recent advances in treatment software allow doctors to deliver more of the radiation dose directly to the cervix and avoid surrounding healthy tissue.
+Doctors use various imaging techniques to visualize the cervix and surrounding tissue in three dimensions.
+This allows the radiation dose to be tailored more precisely to the individual patient's unique needs.
+Improved brachytherapy devices help minimize the radiation dose that will be delivered near the bladder and rectum.
+This reduces the risk of side effects and complications.
 The goal of treatment today is to safely provide a higher dose of radiation, to improve the chances of a cure.

 What happens during radiation therapy?

 Radiation therapy uses high-energy x-rays (photons).
-When radiation is used at high doses (many times those used for x-ray imaging exams), it can destroy abnormal (cancer) cells with each radiation treatment.
+Used at high doses (many times those used for x-ray imaging exams), it can destroy cancer cells with each treatment.
 This happens at a microscopic level.
 Patients do not feel the radiation during treatment.
 They will only hear some electrical noise from the machine and may notice safety warning lights in the room.

 What are possible side effects of radiation therapy?

-As radiation treatment progresses, it may cause patients to become tired.
-While adequate rest is important, doctors usually advise patients to try to stay as active as they can.
-Patients may have upset stomach, diarrhea or loose stools (if radiation is given to the pelvis or abdomen) and nausea and vomiting during EBT.
-Sometimes patients will have skin changes or irritation in the area where the radiation has passed through the skin to the cancer.
-If the irritation leads to peeling, the patient must be careful to clean and protect that area to avoid infection.
+As treatment progresses, you may become tired.
+Adequate rest is important, you should try to stay as active as you can.
+You may have upset stomach, diarrhea or loose stools (if radiation is given to the pelvis or abdomen), nausea and vomiting during EBT.
+Some patients will have skin changes or irritation in the area where the radiation has passed through the skin to the cancer.
+If the irritation leads to peeling, you must be careful to clean and protect the area to avoid infection.

 Other side effects from EBT include: